 To update or amend your personal data held by Pareto Law please complete our form or send an email to firstname.lastname@example.org detailing the changes to the data you would like to make.
 Please allow up to 28 days for updates of personal data to be made.

 To unsubscribe from receiving marketing emails from Pareto Law, please visit our unsubscribe page or alternatively email email@example.com using the email address you wish to unsubscribe.

 Please allow up to 28 days for updates to be made.
 Your personal data will remain securely held on file by Pareto.

 I Want to Remove My Personal Data from Your Database.

-If you wish to have your personal data permanently removed from Pareto Law’s database, please send an email to firstname.lastname@example.org stating you wish for Pareto Law to remove your data.
+If you wish to have your personal data permanently removed from Pareto Law’s database, please visit our page or send an email to firstname.lastname@example.org stating you wish for Pareto Law to remove your data.

 Please allow up to 28 days for your details to be removed.